corocoto/conversify/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: Proposal
-about: Suggest an idea for improving package
+about: Suggest an idea for improving the package
 labels: 'issue: proposal'
 ---